What is a panic attack?

 - Talk Slowly

-Talking to yourself slowly will calm down your racing heartbeat, blood pressure, and fear.
+Talking to yourself slowly will calm your racing heartbeat, blood pressure, and fear.

-There is too much adrenaline in your system, speeding everything up, including your thoughts – slow it down.
+Too much adrenaline is in your system, speeding everything up, including your thoughts – slow it down.

 Read it slowly if you refer to this guide during a panic attack.
 It takes practice as you will want to skim through it, but slowing everything down on purpose, is you taking control?

 Does all of this sound too simple for you?
 It may sound simple but remember.

 You experience a panic attack because of your sympathetic nervous system, your stress response.

 Your brain controls this; you did not choose to activate it.